 Fr.
 O’Hara died in 1936 at age 50.
 He was replaced by Rev. Pascal Tronolone.
 Fr.
 Tronolone was instrumental in building the parish hall which was completed in 1938.
 The hall contained a large auditorium, stage, kitchen facilities, and classrooms in the basement.
 Fr.
 Tronolone was transferred to St. Joseph ‘s in Niagara Falls in 1942.
 After Fr.
 Tronolone there came a succession of pastors.
 Rev. Leo Pulling succeeded Fr.
 Tronolone and remained only one year.
 Following Fr.
 Pulling, Rev. John Shea became pastor until 1945.
 Fr.
 Valerio Bernardo became the seventh pastor arriving on July 4, 1945.
 Fr.
 Bernardo inherited a church building needing many repairs.
 He completed the repairs but in the summer of 1946 a small fire occurred in the church.
 Damage was repaired and a new roof was installed.
 Fr.
 Bernardo continued to make many necessary repairs to the church.
 Fr.
 Bernardo purchased land on Central Ave. in Dunkirk and a school and convent were built in the early 1960’s.
 At that time urban renewal was purchasing more and more homes in the proximity of the Ruggles St. church and Fr.
 Bernardo foresaw the relocation of Holy Trinity.
 The church properties on Ruggles and Lincoln were sold on July 24, 1970.
 In June 1971 ground was broken for a new church and rectory on the Central Ave. site adjacent to the school and convent.
 The old church was closed on June 18, 1972 and the new church was dedicated on September 24, 1972 by Auxiliary Bishop Benincasa.

 Holy Trinity has been blessed to have had 24 assistant (associate) pastors that have served the parish well.
 There have also been two deacons, Donald Shultz and Jeffrey Vogt, both deceased.
 There have also been a number of young men from the parish that have become priests.
 The first was Celestine Damiano, who later became an Archbishop of the Diocese of Camden, New Jersey; the second was Paschal Acquavia, followed by Fr.
 Acquavia’s first cousin Joseph Doino.
 Next were Ralph Federico, Ralph Bramucci, and most recently Joseph Gatto and Joseph Porpiglia.
 There have been others that have or are serving in other religious pursuits: Sister Paul of the Cross SSJ, Sister Mary Clare Anne of the Felician Order, and Brother James Dempsey.
-Sister Elizabeth Mackowiak came to Holy Trinity in 2010 as the Pastoral Associate.
+Sister Elizabeth Mackowiak was the Pastoral Associate from 2010 to 2016.